oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

 * The products listed on the **Related Items** tab appear in the respective section of the product details in the management console.

-* The products listed on the **Up-sell Items** tab appear and in the **You may be also interested in** section in the product details in the front store.
+* The products listed on the **Up-sell Items** tab appear and in the **You may be also interested in** section in the product details in the storefront.

  ..
-The products listed on the **Cross-sell** tab appear in the **You may also like these products** section in the front store during the checkout.
+The products listed on the **Cross-sell** tab appear in the **You may also like these products** section in the storefront during the checkout.

 To review related / up-sell products, click the required tab.
 The following related item information is available: